lowlyHero/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+   --Adaptive layouts may accommodate different devices using breakpoints and media queries, but still may have hard code written in.
+Responsive layouts accomodate all devices, screen sizes, and layouts and responsive units are used throughout the project.

 2. Describe what it means to be mobile first vs desktop first.

+   --Mobile first builds for a mobile device first and adds content as the screen gets bigger.
+Desktop first works the opposite way where content is taken away to accomodate for less screen space.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   --Sets the initial font-size to 10px to make the rem unit easier to use.
+It allows us to work with a base of 10 instead of a base of 16.

 4. How would you describe preprocessing to someone new to CSS?

+   --Preprocessing is used to speed up development by allowing developers to use things that regular CSS does not support.
+Including variables, mixins, and nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+   --Nesting is my favorite.
+Right now I probably have the most trouble with parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.